mattwarkentin/openmpp/README.md

 .\bin\oms.exe
 ```

-This will start the process responsible for running the web service
+This will start the process responsible for running the OpenM++ web
-(OMS).
-Note that the address listed after **“Listen at:”** is the local
+service (OMS).
+Note that the local host address (e.g.,
+<http://localhost:4040>) will be printed in the console and is the
-host address that will be used by the `openmpp` R package to communicate
+address used by the `openmpp` R package to communicate with the API.
-with the API.
-This address will be used as the `OPENMPP_LOCAL_URL`.
-See
+This local host address will be set as the `OPENMPP_LOCAL_URL`.
+See the
-the Usage section for more details.
+Usage section for more details.

 ### Running OpenM++ on MacOS